 I primarily teach courses in soils, hydrology, environmental geology, and geographic information systems.
-My current research interests include soil biogeochemistry, paleoecology, and catchment hydrology.
+My current primary research interest is the interpretation of past climates from paleosols; I also am interested in soil biogeochemistry, paleoecology, and catchment hydrology.

 Click here to download my current CV, in pdf format.